Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Approximate MA- in Parameterized Linear Time

-Therefore, a simple strategy to obtain the $k$ \texttt{greedy} antichains is to solve the minimum flow problem defined in \Cref{lem:subsetMPC} $k$ times.
-Our final result speeds up this computation by noting that a minimum flow obtained in the $i$-th step of \texttt{greedy} can be used as an initial solution for the $i+1$ step.
-A well-known result from the theory of network flows~\cite{williamson2019network} states that for a feasible flow $f$, $f$ is a minimum flow if and only if there is not path from $t$ to $s$ in $G'_f$.
-A $ts$-path in $G'_f$ is known as a \emph{decrementing path} and it can be used to obtain a flow of value at most $|f|-1$.
-As such, starting from a feasible flow $f$, we can obtain a minimum flow $f^*$ by finding at most $|f|-|f^*|$ decrementing paths in total $O((|f|-|f^*|+1)|E|)$ time.
+Therefore, a simple strategy to obtain the $k$ \texttt{greedy} antichains is to solve the minimum flow problem defined in \Cref{lem:subsetMPC} repeatedly, where each time $U$ is defined as the vertices still uncovered.
+Our final result speeds up this computation by noting that a minimum flow obtained in the $i$-th step of \texttt{greedy} can be used as an initial solution for the step $i+1$.
+A well-known result from the theory of network flows~\cite{williamson2019network} states that for a feasible flow $f$, $f$ is a minimum flow if and only if there is no path from $t$ to $s$ in $G'_f$.
+A $ts$-path in $G'_f$ is known as a \emph{decrementing path} and it is used to obtain a flow of value $\le |f|-1$.
+As such, starting from a feasible flow $f$, we can obtain a minimum flow $f^*$ by finding $\le|f|-|f^*|$ decrementing paths in total $O((|f|-|f^*|+1)|E|)$ time.

 \begin{lemma}[\Cref{thm:approxAlgo}, part II] Given a DAG $G = (V, E)$ and a positive integer $k$, there exist $(1-1/e)$-approximation algorithm solving MA-$k$ in time $O(\alpha_1^2|V| + (\alpha_1+k)|E|)$. \end{lemma} \begin{proof} We compute a MPC in time $O(\alpha_1^2|V| + (\alpha_1+k)|E|)$~\cite{caceres2022sparsifying,caceres2022minimum}, compute the corresponding minimum flow $f_1$ in the reduction of \Cref{lem:subsetMPC} and obtain the first \texttt{greedy} antichain $A_1$ in $O(|E|)$ time.
 To obtain the $i$-th \texttt{greedy} antichain $A_i$, for $i > 1$, we assume that $U_{i}$ are the vertices still uncovered in iteration $i$, that is $U_{i} = V \setminus \bigcup_{j = 1}^{i-1} A_j$, and that $f_{i-1}$ is a minimum flow as in \Cref{lem:subsetMPC} for $U_{i-1}$.
 To compute a minimum flow $f_i$ for $U_i$ we use $f_{i-1}$ as an initial solution.
 Note that $f_{i-1}$ is a feasible flow in the network for $U_{i}$ since $U_{i} \subseteq U_{i-1}$.
 Obtaining $f_i$ from $f_{i-1}$, can be done by finding $|f_{i-1}| - |f_{i}|$ decrementing $ts$ paths in the corresponding residual networks, each in $O(|E|)$ time.
 Once we obtain $f_{i}$, we can obtain $A_{i}$ (and $U_{i}$) in $O(|E|)$ time by the second part of \Cref{lem:subsetMPC}.
 The total running time after computing the MPC is then $O\left(|E|\sum_{i = 2}^k |f_{i-1}| - |f_{i}|+1 \right) = O(|E|(k + |f_1| - |f_k|)) = O((\alpha_1+k)|E|)$. \end{proof}